HoussemLangar/MagasinOutilsInformatique/README.md

 ---

-## 📄 Licence
+## 📄 License

-Ce projet est sous licence MIT – libre à toi de le modifier et l’utiliser.
+This project is licensed under the MIT License – feel free to modify and use it.

 ---

-## 👤 Auteur
+## 👤 Author

-Développé par **Houssem LANGAR**
+Developed by **Houssem LANGAR**
-📧 Email : houssemlangar3@gmail.com
+📧 Email: houssemlangar3@gmail.com